-ESET Smart Security Premium is capable of checking for threats in communications that use the SSL protocol.
+ESET Mail Security is capable of checking for threats in communications that use the SSL/TLS protocol.
 You can use various scanning modes to examine SSL protected communications with trusted certificates, unknown certificates, or certificates that are excluded from SSL-protected communication checking.

-Enable SSL/TLS protocol filtering – If protocol filtering is disabled, the program will not scan communications over SSL.
+Enable SSL/TLS protocol filtering - if protocol filtering is disabled, the program will not scan communications over SSL/TLS.

 SSL/TLS protocol filtering mode is available in following options:

-Policy mode – Select this option to scan all SSL protected communications except communications protected by certificates excluded from checking.
+•Automatic mode - select this option to scan all SSL/TLS protected communications except communications protected by certificates excluded from checking.
 If a new communication using an unknown, signed certificate is established, you will not be notified and the communication will automatically be filtered.
 When you access a server with an untrusted certificate that is marked as trusted (it is on the trusted certificates list), communication to the server is allowed and the content of the communication channel is filtered.

-List of known certificates – Allows you to customize ESET Smart Security Premium behavior for specific SSL certificates.
+List of known certificates - allows you to customize ESET Mail Security behavior for specific SSL certificates.

-Block encrypted communication utilizing the obsolete protocol SSL v2 – Communication using the earlier version of the SSL protocol will automatically be blocked.
+Block encrypted communication utilizing the obsolete protocol SSL v2 - communication using this earlier version of the SSL protocol will automatically be blocked.

 To apply the certificate to unsupported browsers, click View Certificate > Details > Copy to File... and manually import it into the browser.